This post may contain affiliate links.

 Variations

-- Add grilled chicken or sautéed shrimp to make it into a full meal.
+Protein Boost: Add grilled chicken, sautéed shrimp, or chickpeas to make the salad more filling and turn it into a complete meal.

 Frequently asked questions